alexanderccs08/aws-mpf/README.md

 `vim ~/.bashrc`

 In the end of this file, add:
-`alias amp='path where is your python script'`
+`alias amp='path where is your shell script'`

 You can choose your own alias, like 'alias abc=...'

+In my case is:

 `alias awsp='source /home/alexander/scripts/aws/awsmp.sh'`